xAranaktu/FIFA-18---Career-Mode-Cheat-Table/README.md

 * **It's possible to make X/Y/Z?**
   - It's my favourite question.
 Guys, basically everything is possible, but not everything is worth doing.
 Do you want to play as Mario?
 Sure, it's possible, but I'll not spend 5 years on trying to import Mario model to the game just because one crazy guy wants to replace Messi with Italian plumber.
 If you have got a request write [here](https://github.com/xAranaktu/FIFA-18---Career-Mode-Cheat-Table/labels/request) and maybe one day you will see it added to the table.

+* **How can I edit age of a player?**
+  - Go to "Easy Player Edit->Information" and change "Birth Year".
+Editing birthdate under "player_data" is more complex.
+It seems to be a number of days since 15.10.1582.
+You can use [online date calculators](https://www.timeanddate.com/date/durationresult.html?y1=1582&m1=10&d1=15&y2=2017&m2=9&d2=29&ti=on) for this. start date must be 1582-10-15, end date should be a date of birth of your player. if you want to have 17yo player just put there for example 2010-7-3.
+Result will be "156 221".
+So, if you set Messi birthdate to "156221" he should be 17yo.

+* **How can I edit player traits?**
+  - Traits list is available [here](#traits).
+If you want to add more than 1 trait then you need to sum values of traits in windows calculator. for example, 2 - Long Throw-in & 4 - Power free kick.
+2 + 4 = 6.
+If you set value of "traits1" to "6" in Cheat table your player will have "Long Throw-in" and "Power free kick" traits.

 * **Why cracked version is not supported?**